acquia/fifo2kinesis/README.md

 ## Why?

-FIFOs are great way to send data from one application to another.
+FIFOs are a great way to send data from one application to another.
 Having an open pipe that ships data to Kinesis facilitates a lot of interesting use cases.
 One such example is using the named pipe support in [rsyslog](http://www.rsyslog.com/doc/v8-stable/configuration/modules/ompipe.html) and [syslog-ng](https://www.balabit.com/sites/default/files/documents/syslog-ng-ose-latest-guides/en/syslog-ng-ose-guide-admin/html/configuring-destinations-pipe.html)